bboe/bryceboe.com/content/hello_pelican_world.md

 title: Hello Pelican World
 Date: 2014-01-25 14:19
-Category: Website
+Category: all
-Tags: python, pelican
+Tags: python, pelican, website

 This is my first pelican post using markdown.
 I have yet to import all my old blog entries as I first need to make sure I can make it work from scratch.